losrobbos/pizza-store/README.md

 You will now create the first source of your future income: Your own online store.

+We will apply the modern React features Hooks & ContextAPI to get there.

+We will use ContextAPI as our central store for data and functions / actions to change that data.

+And we will use React Hooks to code with functional components only.
+Hooks will "upgrade" our funkys to be able to manage state and lifecycle.

+We will apply the following hooks:
+- useState -> to setup state variables in functional components
+- useContext -> to read data out of our central store (=context)
+- useEffect -> to fetch data from an API in functional components (=replaces componentDidMount)

 ### Stage 1 - Pizza List

 Create a list of pizzas.
 So far no ContextAPI involved...